-5 position @ \$80,539 = \$402,695
+5 position @ \$90,718 = \$453,590

-Salary and Benefits for three (5) Civilian Commercial Vehicle Enforcement Trainer positions certified to instruct North American Standard Schools to all inspector personnel.
-(Noncommissioned instructor, including overtime) 5 position @ \$65,361= \$326,805
+Salary and Benefits for five (5) Civilian Commercial Vehicle Enforcement Trainer positions certified to instruct North American Standard Schools to all inspector personnel.
+(Noncommissioned instructor, including overtime)

+5 position @ \$65,361= \$326,805.00

-Salary and Benefits for fifteen (15) Administrative Assistant positions to be located at strategic locations along the border (9), the Austin MCB training office (2), the THP headquarters office in Austin (1), the CVE office in Corpus Christi (1), THP HQ Austin Motor Carrier Bureau to support New Entrant Coordinator and one (1) additional position to also be added at Mt.
+Salary and Benefits for seventeen(17) Administrative Assistant positions to be located at strategic locations along the border (9), the Austin MCB training office (2), the THP headquarters office in Austin (1), the CVE office in Corpus Christi (1), THP HQ Austin Motor Carrier Bureau to support New Entrant Coordinator and one (1) additional position to also be added at Mt.
 Pleasant CVE Office (1).
-(Including Overtime) 15 positions @ \$34,302 = \$514,530 approval, and processing of compliance reviews conducted by field investigators.
-(Non-Commissioned position at Salary Group B17, including overtime.)
+(Including Overtime) Adding an additional administrative assistant at MCB to support the added staff attorney and adding one administrative assistant to the Assistant Commercial Vehicle Safety Coordinator's staff to assist with daily tasks.

+17 positions @ \$34,302 = \$583,134.00

 Salary and Benefits for two (2) Fiscal Affairs Administrators to monitor federally appropriated funds and expenditures, including the administration of purchasing, developing and maintenance of financial records.
 Administration and maintenance of equipment inventory records.
 (Non-Commissioned positions at Salary Group B19, including overtime.)

 2 positions @ \$59,820=\$119,640

-Salary and Benefits for one (1) Civilian Motor Carrier Training Program Supervisor in Austin to enhance the review,
+Salary and Benefits for one (1) Civilian Motor Carrier Training Program Supervisor in Austin to enhance the review, approval, and processing of compliance reviews conducted by field investigators.
+(Non-Commissioned position at Salary Group B17, including overtime.)